What is a Buyers Agent? What do they do?

 A fully licensed real estate agent who represents the buyer in the purchase

 of a property in a real estate transaction.
-This type of agent agrees to exclusively represent the best interest of the buyer, under a written formal agreement.
+This type of agent agrees to exclusively represent the best interest of the buyer, under a written formal contract.

 Considerations for a Buyers Agent working under this type of agreement include; negotiating the best sale price for the property, researching the surrounding neighbourhood and schools, ensuring the property is inspected, this includes pest & building inspections (if required) and performing necessary due diligence.

 It's highly recommended when you hire a Buyers Agent that you check out that they have the following prerequisites:

 Experience in buying and selling houses;

-A full real estate licence (in the applicable state);
+A full real estate licence qualification (in the applicable state);

 REIA Membership and relevant state qualifications and;